 this flood of student’s joyous talk.

-Embellished in mascot spirt pride
+Embellished in mascot spirit pride

 good things about the place they attend